Two children beaten to death in India for defecating in open

 NEW DELHI: Two children were beaten to death in India for defecating in the open, police said Thursday (Sep 26), underlining the violence sometimes unleashed to enforce Prime Minister Narendra Modi's flagship cleanliness drive.

+"The accused are mentally stable and during the interrogation they have said they committed this crime," Chandel said, adding the investigation was continuing.

+It was not possible to reach the accused or their representatives for comment.

-The children from the Dalit community, India's lowest social caste previously known as "untouchables", were on their way to their grandfather's house in the Shivpuri district in the central state of Madhya Pradesh on Wednesday.
+The children had been on their way to their grandfather's house in the Shivpuri district in the central state of Madhya Pradesh on Wednesday.

 "The kids were taken to the hospital but they succumbed to their injuries."